vykmnsk/qa-wp/README.md

 - WAGERPLAYER_PASSWORD
 - RUN_MODE=[ DOCKER_RUN | anything-else ]

 #Docker Run

-- docker-compose -f <path to the docker-compose.yml>   &
+- docker-compose -f "path to the docker-compose.yml"   &
 - set the RUN_MODE env variable to 'DOCKER_RUN' to run in conatiners. anything else will make the test run use Chrome Driver.
 - vnc into localhost:5900 to see the test execution and the passsword is 'secret'
 - run the tests